Locked

 IOS-1002, the company’s lead asset targets three specific checkpoints (LILRB1, LILRB2, and KIR3DL1) that inhibit immune responses.
 By blocking these checkpoints, IOS-1002 can enhance the activity of both the innate (natural killer cells) and adaptive (T-cells) immune systems to attack and kill cancer cells.
 IOS-1002 is currently in phase 1a/b clinical trials.

-ImmunOs Therapeutics has raised $74 million in a series B funding round in 2022.
-This funding is being used to advance its clinical trials and expand its research into new therapies.
+ImmunOs Therapeutics has raised $74 million in a series B funding round in 2022 and closed a $11 million series C round in 2024.

 iOnctura